DJ Johnson (baseball): Minnesota Twins

 Johnson was released by Arizona after the 2013 season, and again played for Traverse City to start the 2014 season.
 He signed a minor league contract with the Minnesota Twins on July 28, 2014 and remained in their system through the 2015 season.
 He played for the Fort Myers Miracle and the Chattanooga Lookouts while with the Twins.

 Los Angeles Angels

-He signed a minor league contract with the Miami Marlins on November 24, 2015, but was selected by the Los Angeles Angels in the Triple A phase of the 2015 Rule 5 draft on December 10, 2015.
-He played for the Arkansas Travelers in 2016.
+Johnson signed a minor league contract with the Miami Marlins on November 24, 2015, but was selected by the Los Angeles Angels in the Triple A phase of the Rule 5 draft on December 10.
+He made 47 appearances for the Double–A Arkansas Travelers in 2016, compiling a 4.02 ERA with 67 strikeouts and 6 saves across 69 1/3 innings pitched.
+Johnson elected free agency following the season on November 7, 2016.

 Colorado Rockies

-He became a free agent after the 2016 season and signed a minor league contract with the Colorado Rockies on November 18, 2016.
+Johnson signed a minor league contract with the Colorado Rockies on November 18, 2016.
 He spent the 2017 season with the Hartford Yard Goats.
 Johnson spent the 2018 minor league season with the Albuquerque Isotopes.

 Johnson was called up to the major leagues for the first time on September 4, 2018 and made he debut five days later on September 9.

-In 2019, Johnson made the Rockies opening day roster.
+In 2019, Johnson made the Rockies' Opening Day roster.
 Johnson was released by the Rockies on October 23, 2019 to seek an opportunity in Japan.